 Fortunately her students were able to use Imagine Language & Literature every day.
 She witnessed their growth while they were still in Kindergarten, but being able to see their progress first-hand three years later really impressed her.
 “They’re no longer in the ESL program,” she marvels.
 “They’re out.
 They tested Level 5 already.”

 In fact, she recently gave them a mock FCAT test, which is the Florida Comprehensive Assessment Test, administered to students in grades 3 through 11.
 “I can proudly say,” she beams, “they would all pass.”

-Knowing that Megan would be using Imagine Learning English put Yanel’s mind at ease.
+Knowing that Megan would be using Imagine Language & Literacy put Yanel’s mind at ease.
 And sure enough, she started to see immediate results.
 “I see the same thing happening with her,” Yanel says.
 “I’ve seen her grow with her phonics.
 She’s starting to blend now.
 She’s starting to do her sight words.
 She loves the books…she gets home and that’s all she talks about, the story that she read using Imagine Learning, and she tells me what happened in the beginning, the middle, and the end.”

 Imagine Language & LIteracy quickly became Megan’s favorite activity at school.
 “I think that has helped her succeed,” says Yanel.
 “I love it as a parent and as a former user of it.”